kube-vip/kube-vip/docs/architecture/index.md

 (Optional) The `kube-vip` can be configured to broadcast a [gratuitous arp](https://wiki.wireshark.org/Gratuitous_ARP) that will typically immediately notify all local hosts that the `vip <-> MAC` has changed.

-**Below** we can see that the failover is typically done within a few seconds as the ARP broadcast is recieved.
+**Below** we can see that the failover is typically done within a few seconds as the ARP broadcast is received.

 ```
 64 bytes from 192.168.0.75: icmp_seq=146 ttl=64 time=0.258 ms